SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-accentColor.md

         }
     }
     @Tab("macOS") {
-        On macOS, the accent color is applied to header image, highlights and interactive elements like buttons.
+        On macOS, the `accentColor(_:)` option applies to buttons, `SKHeaderImage`, and `SKHighlight`, ensuring a cohesive look across window-based interfaces.
+It supports branding in desktop workflows, with custom colors enhancing visual distinction in multi-monitor or full-screen setups, aligning with macOS design aesthetics.
         @Row(numberOfColumns: 2) {
             @Column(size: 1) {
                 @Image(source: "Documentation-Styling-SKSheetOptions-AccentColor-Default-macOS26", alt: "Default Accent Color") {